m-reza-rahman/jakartaee-docker/jenkins-kubertenes/README.md

 * Open Google Cloud Shell.

-* Check the repository and helm path with an ls command
+* Check the repository and helm path with `ls` command
 	```
 	ls
 	```